Unobstructed symplectic packing for tori and hyperkahler manifolds: Symplectic packing by arbitrary shapes

 Let $\Per: \Teich_s \arrow H^2(M,\R)$ be {\bf the period map} associating to a symplectic structure its cohomology class.
 Using Moser's stability theorem for symplectic structures, it is not hard to obtain that $\Teich_s$ is a finite-dimensional manifold and $\Per$ is locally a diffeomorphism \cite{_Fricke_Habermann:symp-moduli_}.

-In the case when $M$ is a torus it is easy to see that $\Per$ is an embedding whose image is the set $\Theta_t \subset H^2 (T^{2n},\R)$ of cohomology classes $\eta$ such that $\int_{T^{2n}} \eta^n = 1$.
-Indeed, any such $\eta$ is the cohomology class of a linear symplectic form of total volume 1).
-It is also not hard to show that $\Theta_t$ is connected (since, by the linear Darboux theorem, the space of all linear symplectic forms on a vector space compatible with a fixed orientation is connected).
+In the case when $M$ is a torus it is easy to see that $\Per$ is a surjective local diffeomorphism\footnote{In fact, one can show that, in the case of $M=T^{2n}$, the restriction of $\Per$ to each connected component of $\Teich_s$ is a diffeomorphism.
+We do not know how many connected components $\Teich_s$ has.} whose image is the set $\Theta_t \subset H^2 (T^{2n},\R)$ of cohomology classes $\eta$ such that $\int_{T^{2n}} \eta^n = 1$.
+(Indeed, any such $\eta$ is the cohomology class of a linear symplectic form of total volume 1).

 In the hyperk\"ahler case we will use the following theorem proved in \cite{_Americ-Verbitsky:Teich_s_}.

 \theorem \\ Let $M$, $\dim_\R M = 2n$, be a closed connected oriented manifold admitting IHS hyperk\"ahler structures (compatible with the orientation).
 Then $\Per$ is an open embedding on each connected component of $\Teich_s$ and its image is the set $\Theta_h:=\{\ \eta \in H^2(M, \R)\ \ |\ \ q(\eta, \eta)>0,\ \int_M \eta^n = 1\ \}$, where $q$ is the Bogomolov-Beauville-Fujiki form defined in Section~\ref{_BBF_form_Section_}.
 Moreover, $\Teich_s$ has finitely many connected components. \endproof